 The CPUC held Evidentiary Hearings September 2 - 4, 2014.

 In order to optimally utilize ratepayer subsidies, ORA supports CHCF-A improvements that will result in program and rate case processing efficiencies.
 The CPUC's December 2014 Decision adopted ORA's positions that the small telephone companies should:

-- Count the net broadband revenue of each affiliate against the company’s revenue requirement, as a condition of participating in the CHCF-A Program, although it declined to implement the policy finding that some carriers still need such financial incentive to promote broadband deployment.
+- Count the net broadband revenue of each affiliate against the company’s revenue requirement as a condition of participating in the CHCF-A Program, although it declined to implement the policy finding that some carriers still need such financial incentive to promote broadband deployment.

 - Use the Federal Communications Commission’s (FCC) standards to limit the company’s corporate operations expenses in order to incent these companies to operate more efficiently.

 See ORA's July 11, 2014 Testimony.